rbyers18/github-portfolio/_posts/2024-9-18-Reverie-Jekyll-Theme.md

 ![](/images/Gettingstarted.png)

-From there, you'll find a link to "Use this Template", and you can type github.io
+From there, you'll find a link to "Use this Template", and you can type in "github.io"

 This will take you to